Skip to main content

 7 spiritual mindsets that make life easier

-1. Put it down and let it go.
+1. Put it down and let it go

 2. Forgiveness

-Negative emotions and challenging times are your greatest teachers.
+Sometimes all we need to do is to be “open to the possibility” of exploring forgiveness for things to begin to shift and change for us.
+Never forget that negative emotions and challenging times are your greatest teachers.
 If you start to consider that there are no failures and no errors; only the opportunity for self-discovery and learning, you can begin to flip your mindset.
 Replace, “why is this happening to me,” with, “what is this teaching me” and you immediately have a very empowering mindset that can go hand in hand with the practice of forgiveness.

 3. Flow with the way of things